 Paradox.
 Leadership is paradoxical.
 It defies logic due to unconscious factors and emotions.

 Means and Ends.
-Leadership is both a means when it focuses on process and behaviors and an end when leaders focuses on goals and outcomes.
+Leadership is both a means when it focuses on process and behaviors and an end when leaders focus on goals and outcomes.

 It’s reasonable to assume that certain personality traits are associated with leadership, while others are not.
-Below are articles which talk about traits associated with leadership success and failure.
+Below are articles that talk about traits associated with leadership success and failure.

 1. Hooper, Michael (2007).
-Culture and Leadership Effectiveness.
-Online .pdf document
+Culture and Leadership Effectiveness (GLOBE Research)

-It’s reasonable to assume that certain personality traits are helpful in projecting leadership.
+It’s reasonable to assume that certain personality traits help project leadership.
 Yet, you can have both narcissistic leaders and humble ones – two opposite traits.
 Also, certain traits are more important in some cultures but less important in others.
 For example, Americans are more narcissistic while the Chinese are more humble.

 One can exercise stellar leadership in France, yet fail miserably in Japan.
-Still, it’s thought that there are certain leadership traits that are universal across all cultures — thus the importance of the GLOBE (Global Leadership and Organizational Behavior Effectiveness) studies.
+Still, it’s thought that certain leadership traits are universal across all cultures — thus the importance of the GLOBE (Global Leadership and Organizational Behavior Effectiveness) studies.

-According to GLOBE research, there are ten major cultural clusters operating in the world today.
+According to GLOBE research, ten major cultural clusters are operating in the world today.

 2. A Master List of Leadership Traits from the American Library Association

-This article lists seven categories: physical, emotional, social, intellectual/intelligence, communication, experience, and trustworthy.
-Technically, some of what is listed is really classified as skills (communication) while experience is not really a trait at all.
+This article lists seven categories: physical, emotional, social, intellectual/intelligence, communication, experience, and trustworthiness.
+Technically, some of what is listed are really classified as skills (communication) while experience is not really a trait at all.
 Good to look over, the first two categories contain more traits.

-Self-Confidence.
-This on tends to be a key factor.
+- Self-Confidence.
+This one tends to be a key factor.
 It’s been said the leaders might be wrong but are never in doubt.

-High Energy Levels.
-One that rarely makes peoples but is incredibly important and almost impossible to quantify.
-Successful leaders are driven, they are ambitious and possess an abundant fountain of motivation which does not end.
+- High Energy Levels.
+One that rarely makes people, but is incredibly important and almost impossible to quantify.
+Successful leaders are driven, they are ambitious, and possess an abundant fountain of motivation that does not end.

-Stress Tolerance.
-Honestly, been in a leadership role is stressful.
-It much safer to be follower, since you can hide in the pack.
+- Stress Tolerance.
+Honestly, being in a leadership role is stressful.
+It is much safer to be a follower since you can hide in the pack.
 Of course, one can also argue that this is a state of mind and a skill that one can develop.

 This article emphasizes the importance of refining your leadership traits along seven dimensions.
-It assumes that traits of leadership must be neither too hot or too cold, neither too strong or too weak.
+It assumes that traits of leadership must be neither too hot nor too cold, neither too strong nor too weak.
 For example, one should learn to be: